 - Keep your grinder at arm’s length from your ears.
 By doing this, noise exposure is reduced.

 4. Use Alternative Options

 - Old, worn-out angle grinders should be replaced with “quieter or newer equipment.”
 For instance, when free running, 100 mm Angle Grinders’ noise levels might range from 95 to 100 dB.
 (A).
-This is based on factors including bearing wear, gearbox wear, and tool age.
-Some of the better tool makers can provide noise-level information on the tool’s performance.
+This is based on bearing wear, gearbox wear, and tool age.
+Some better tool makers can provide noise-level information on the tool’s performance.

 - Use bench grinders wherever necessary.

 What Is An Angle Grinder?

 Angle Grinder is a machine having a rotating abrasive disc used for cutting, grinding, or polishing metal and other solids.

 How Loud Is An Angle Grinder?